anonymousdldh/DSLR-DiScovering-Latent-Rrepresentations-of-Relations-for-Interacting-Systems/README.md

 spring100_r1100
 ```

-The details of each are explained in the experiment section in our paper.
+The details of each are explained in the experiments section in our paper.
 To generate the data:

 ```
 python data_generator.py --sim [name of data]
 ```

-For example, to generate *spring_None*, execute ```python data_generator.py --sim spring_None``` The generated data is in *data* directory.
+For example, to generate *spring_None* data, execute ```python data_generator.py --sim spring_None```.
+The data will be generated in *data* directory.

 ### CMU mocap data
 We have prepared the CMU mocap data for our model in advance that can be found in *data* directory.
 Details of CMU mocap data is on http://mocap.cs.cmu.edu/.